browserengineering/book/book/graphics.md

 very good.
 Instead, head to [the OpenMoji project](https://openmoji.org), download the emoji for ["grinning face"](https://openmoji.org/library/#search=smiley%20face&emoji=1F600) as a PNG file, convert to GIF, resize it to 16×16 pixels, and save it to the same folder as the browser.
 Use `tkinter.PhotoImage` to load the image and then `canvas.create_image` to draw it to the screen.
 You can add other emojis if you'd like 😀!

 *Resizing*: Make the browser resizable.
-To do so, pass the `fill` and `expand` arguments to `canvas.pack` call and bind to the `<Configure>` event, which happens when the window is resized.
+To do so, pass the `fill` and `expand` arguments to `canvas.pack`, call and bind to the `<Configure>` event, which happens when the window is resized.
 The window's new width and height can be found in the `width` and `height` fields on the event object.
 Remember that when the window is resized, the line breaks must change, so you will need to call `layout` again.

 *Zoom*: Make the `+` and `-` keys change the text size.
 You will need to use the `font` argument in `create_text` to change the size of